Why did my shared link stop working?

 If a link you've shared has stopped working, check the following:

-- Make sure the file or folder hasn't been moved, renamed, or deleted.
-To re-establish the link, move the file or folder back to its original location, give it the original name, or restore it.
+Make sure the file or folder hasn't been deleted.
+To re-establish the link, restore the file or folder.
+As soon as you restore the file or folder, the shared link will work again.

-- Make sure you haven't disabled the link.
-Sign in to the Dropbox website and click on Links in the left-hand sidebar.
+Make sure you haven't disabled the link.
+Sign in at dropbox.com and click Links in the left-hand sidebar.
 If you don't see the link in your list, you may have removed it at some point.
-You can always create a new link.
+You can always create a new link to the file of folder you want to share.

-- Make sure the link hasn't expired.
+Make sure the link hasn't expired.
 If you're a Dropbox Pro or Dropbox Business user, and you set an expiration for your shared link, it may have expired.
-In that case, you can create a new link.
+In that case, you need to create a new link to the file or folder.

-- Check with the shared folder owner.
-If you're a Dropbox Business user or a team user, and you're sharing a link to a file that's in a shared folder, the owner of the folder may have changed the sharing settings to specify that links can only be shared with other team members.
+Check with the shared folder owner.
+If you're a Dropbox Business user or a team user, the owner of a shared folder may have changed the sharing settings to specify that links can only be shared with other team members (and not externally).

 Important note on copyrighted material